 Have you ever participated in a family history challenge?
 In this post, learn about three family history challenges that you can participate in, by yourself or with a group, to have fun and inspire your genealogy research.

 The internet is full of challenges for people of all ages and interests.
-Genealogy and family history enthusiasts love to have fun, too, so why not challenges for us?
+Genealogy and family history enthusiasts love to have fun, too, so why not have challenges for us?

 I chose the following three challenges to include in this post because they are easy and fun to do, as well as beneficial for both beginners and advanced family tree researchers.